You have no items in your shopping cart.

 Edward Clark is the creator of Tripsichore Yoga Theatre, the London based yoga group who have delighted audiences in Europe, North America and Asia with their sensual and lyric application of yoga to make serenely absorbing performance art.
 Tripsichore Yoga Theatre have been hailed as some of the most innovative practitioners of vinyasa yoga.
 Sequestered in their studio in London, England, the company has worked daily for the past 13 years to devise and refine yoga techniques of asana, pranayama, pratayahara, dharana, and dhyana, making excursions out to perform their creations to audiences worldwide.
 Until now, their techniques have only been taught to a very few.

-Gary Kraftsow, MA has been a pioneer in the transmission of yoga for health, healing and personal transformation for 30 years.
-He began his study of yoga in India with T.K.V.
-Desikachar in 1974 and received a Viniyoga Special Diploma from Viniyoga International in Paris, France in the mid 80’s.
+Gary Kraftsow, the leading proponent of viniyoga therapy in the US, has been a pioneer in the transmission of yoga for health, healing, and personal transformation for 30 years.
+After studying in India with T.K.V.
+Desikachar and his father T. Krishnamacharya, Gary received a special diploma from Viniyoga International in Paris.
+In 1999 he founded the American Viniyoga Institute where he is currently director and senior teacher of the Institute's teacher and therapist trainings.

 Andrey Lappa is one of the most influential yoga masters of the post-Soviet countries.
 He has studied with teachers both famous and unknown, including BKS Iyengar and Sri K. Pattabhi Jois, and has practiced meditation in many monasteries and temples throughout the East.
 After many years of exploration into the most esoteric and challenging practices of yoga, Andrey developed the incomparably powerful and effective Universal Yoga, a comprehensive approach to spiritual evolution.
 Andrey is president of the Kiev Yoga Federation in the Ukraine.